This page contains links to descriptions of many of the facilities and resources available to UCSF investigators.

 UCSF SCHOOL OF DENTISTRY

 The school has strong cross-campus research activities in stem cell research, craniofacial biology, oral/head and neck cancer, tobacco regulatory science, health disparities, and dental quality improvement, and conducts basic sciences research in several important areas, including biomaterials/bioengineering, cell and tissue biology, and hard tissue biology.
-The school is a pioneer in AIDS research, with more than 25 years as the repository of the San Francisco AIDS Specimen Bank.
-New cross-campus research activities that have the SOD as primary home include the Oral, Head and Neck Cancer Group, which seeks to discover new mechanisms of pathogenesis and develop novel therapeutic approaches that can be translated to the clinic, and the UCSF Correlative Microscopy Facility, which integrates traditional high resolution light with electron and X-ray microscopy techniques to visualize biological systems from atoms to tissues to organs – linking structure to function.
+The school has been a pioneer in AIDS research, with more than 25 years as the repository of the San Francisco AIDS Specimen Bank.
+New cross-campus research activities that have the School of Dentistry as primary home include the Oral, Head and Neck Cancer Group, which seeks to discover new mechanisms of pathogenesis and develop novel therapeutic approaches that can be translated to the clinic, and the UCSF Correlative Microscopy Facility, which integrates traditional high resolution light with electron and X-ray microscopy techniques to visualize biological systems from atoms to tissues to organs – linking structure to function.

 UCSF SCHOOL OF NURSING